bharathGitUser/bharathgituser.github.io/_pages/about.md

 * Application verticals like Video, AR, drones etc, that can leverage fine-grained control of the LTE/5G RAN
 * Large-scale distributed systems and storage

-In a prohibitively long, but enjoyable <span style="color:blue">Ph.D. at UT Austin</span> under Vijay Garg, I focused on coding-theoretic fault-tolerance in distributed systems.
+In a prohibitively long <p>&#128564;</p>, but enjoyable <span style="color:blue">Ph.D. at UT Austin</span> under Vijay Garg, I focused on coding-theoretic fault-tolerance in distributed systems.
 Following this, I worked as <span style="color:blue">Postdoc at Princeton University</span> in with Mung Chiang.

 <a name="currentwork"></a>
 # New!
 * Nokia issues press release on our live trial of the 5G RAN controller.
-This controller was built together by ATT and Nokia (I am the product owner from the ATT sude) and has been open-sources through ORAN.
+This controller was built together by ATT and Nokia (I am the product owner from the ATT side) and has been open-sourced through ORAN.
 * Work on multi-site state management (MUSIC) released as part of the Open-network Automation Platform (ONAP) and accepted at VLDB and ICDCS 2020.
 * Measurement study of augmented reality on celullar networks selected as a best paper finalist at IEEE SECON 2020.